 “This may be funny to you, but I’m trying to run a business here.
 How many nights did you say?
 I don’t know if I have any rooms.”

 By the time I got off I regretted making the reservation.
 But looking at the other motels, it seemed most had indoor-only access to the rooms, and it would be a lot easier to get my bike in a room off the parking lot than through the lobby.

-On the way into town I stopped by the Ft.
-Kearney site.
-For emigrants, this was the first settlement since Marysville, and the last until Ft.
-Laramie in Wyoming.
+On the way into town I stopped by the Fort Kearney State Historical Park.
+For emigrants, this was the first settlement since Marysville, and the last until Fort Laramie in Wyoming, over 300 miles away.
 The fort reservation was 10-miles square.
 Just east of the eastern border was Dogtown, and just west of the western border (and only two miles from the actual fort, sat Dobey Town (“dobe” meaning “adobe”).
 Both were notorious back in the day.

 “Two miles to the west [of Fort Kearney] we arrived at the spot where once flourished the hamlet called Dobeytown, a squalid settlement of ‘dobe huts whose very mention was next door to an indelicacy.
 It was the ordinary type of hell-hole that clung to the fringes of any military reservation and, owing to the fact that Fort Kearney was far toward the western edge of its reserve, the group of mud buildings was within a mile or two of barracks. . .

 In staging days a large reserve stable for work stock was erected at Dobeytown, and the name Kearney City was arbitrarily selected in a vain attempt to throw a veil of respectability over the community.
 The name never ‘took’ with those who knew the place . . .